Kapitän zur See (Crew 23)

 |U-510||25 Nov 1941||21 May 1943||3 patrols (220 days)|

-He commissioned the type IXC U-boat U-510 in November 1941 and operated on his first and third patrols in the Caribbean.
-On his third patrol he executed an outstanding attack against convoy BT-6, where he sank three ships and damaged another five with a total of 54,130 tons (18,240 tons sunk) in only three hours.
+He commissioned the type IXC U-boat U-510 in November 1941 and operated in the Caribbean on his first and third patrols.
+On his third patrol he executed an outstanding attack against convoy BT 6, in which he sank three ships and damaged another five with a total of 54,130 tons (18,240 tons sunk) in only three hours.
 He was awarded the Knights Cross shortly afterwards.

-He left the boat in May 1943, becoming the deputy commander of the 25th flotilla and in January 1944 the commander of the 2nd ULD (Unterseeboots-Lehrdivision).
-For the last three months of the war he served as the commander of the Marine-Grenadier-Regiment 7.
+He left the boat in May 1943 to become deputy commander of the 25th (Training) Flotilla, and in January 1944 took command of the 2nd ULD (Unterseeboots-Lehrdivision, training division).
+For the last three months of the war he served as the commander of Marine-Grenadier-Regiment 7 (Naval infantry regiment).
 After the surrender he spent more than seven months in Allied captivity.

 One of the oldest Commanders

 KrvKpt.
-Karl Neitzel was one of the oldest U-boat commanders of WWII to depart on patrol when he took his boat U-510 out from Kiel, Germany on 7 July 1942.
-He was 41 year old at the time.
-He brought the boat to Lorient, France 69 days later, having sunk 2 ships with over 10,000 GRT and damaging two more.
+Karl Neitzel was one of the oldest U-boat commanders of WWII to depart on patrol when he took U-510 out from Kiel, Germany on 7 July 1942.
+He was 41 years old.
+U-510 arrived at Lorient 69 days later, having sunk two ships totalling over 10,000 GRT and damaging two more.